SuchitraKadolkar/django-apps/README.md

 django_url_template => In this project, I have created separate url.py for each application and this urls.py fils path included in main urls.py

 db_admin_project => In this project, I have created simple database(sqlite)

+django_graphql => In this project, I have implemented Django with GraphQL.